/ Business Services

 Sponsored Program Guidance

-For “post-award” financial questions or guidance related to sponsored program accounting, please contact the Controller.
+For “post-award” financial questions or guidance related to sponsored program accounting, please contact the Accounting Manager.
 Please see “Reviewing Budgets” in this policy for more guidance.

 All costs related to sponsored programs must follow Hope College’s Expense and Resource Stewardship Policy as well as the guidelines, regulations, and policies issued by the awarding agency.
 In a situation with inconsistent policies between the college and the awarding agency, the most restrictive policy will apply.
 Any approved exceptions to the Expense and Resource Stewardship policy due to a sponsored program's terms only apply to that specific sponsored program.
 All costs must be reasonable, allocable, and allowable per the sponsored program’s budget and the awarding agency’s policies.

-If a charge is later determined to be unreasonable, not allocable, or unallowable, an inter/intra departmental transfer form should be submitted to the Controller.
-Unallowable expenses must be moved from the sponsored program into a non-sponsored program fund, such as an operating fund.
+If a charge is later determined to be unreasonable, not allocable, or unallowable, an inter/intra departmental transfer form should be submitted to Business Services.
+Unallowable expenses must be moved from the sponsored program into a non-sponsored program fund, such as the operating fund and the Principal Investigator's [PI] home org.
 Please see the Inter/Intra Departmental Charge Form section of this policy for more guidance.
 Business Services may also require the purchaser to reimburse the college, and thus the sponsored program, for the purchase if the expense is deemed unallowable under the Expense and Resource Stewardship Policy.

-The Controller will review all sponsored program cash balances and request reimbursement at least on a quarterly basis or as needed.
-If a sponsored program fund has more expenses than possible revenues, the Controller will address this concern with the Principal Investigator [PI] of the sponsored program with input from the OSRP and the PI’s supervisor, as needed.
+The Accounting Manager will review all sponsored program cash balances and request reimbursement at least on a quarterly basis or as needed.
+If a sponsored program fund has more expenses than possible revenues, the Accounting Manager will address this concern with the Principal Investigator [PI] of the sponsored program with input from the OSRP, the Controller, and the PI’s supervisor, as needed.
 Sponsored program overruns will be the department or division’s responsibility.

-When an additional level of approval or certification is required for reimbursement requests, as is the case with National Science Foundation requests, the Director of Finance and Business Services (or designee) will approve/certify requests made by the Controller.
+When an additional level of approval or certification is required for reimbursement requests, as is the case with National Science Foundation requests, the Controller (or designee) will approve/certify requests made by the Accounting Manager.

 Sponsored program files should be maintained for three years after the Final Financial Report is submitted to the awarding agency.
 Business Services and OSRP have primary responsibility to maintain these files, but PIs should maintain their files as well.